nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to add more tags to a task without replacing the old tags, you can use the _Tag_ command.

-The above screenshot shows how the _Tag_ command is used to add the tag "urgent" to the task "Submit CS2100 Assignment by 23:59".
+:camera: The above screenshot shows how the _Tag_ command is used to add the tag "urgent" to the task "Submit CS2100 Assignment by 23:59".

 :page_with_curl: Format: `tag INDEX t/TAG...`